-You can get Attendance Allowance if you’re 65 or over and the following apply (unless you might have 12 months or less to live):
+You can get Attendance Allowance if you’ve reached State Pension age and the following apply (unless you might have 12 months or less to live):

 - you have a physical disability (including sensory disability, for example blindness), a mental disability (including learning difficulties), or both

 - your disability is severe enough for you to need help caring for yourself or someone to supervise you, for your own or someone else’s safety

 You must also: